savoury1/ubuntu-rolling/docs/launchpad-ppa-readme.txt

 This package is related to an experimental project and should be understood as not being necessarily useful (and even potentially highly dangerous, in terms of system stability/functionality) for regular users of Ubuntu and Ubuntu-based distributions.

-If you know at least some amount about Debian packages, Debian packaging (and manually running apt & dpkg commands, for instance) then you will likely be able to see and understand the uses of this project (enhancement to apt-cache for instance).
+If you know at least some amount about Debian packages, Debian packaging (and manually running apt & dpkg commands, for instance) then you might well see the uses of this project (enhancement to the apt-cache command for instance).

 If you know a good amount about Debian packages, Debian packaging and perhaps even write complex combinations of apt and/or dpkg(-deb) commands in arcane Bash scripts AND want a to-your-needs custom-built Xenial-based Ubuntu (sort of) "rolling release" system, then dive on in!